 300g blackberries

-Butter to grease the dish Method: Preheat the oven to 180oC/Gas Mark 6 and grease a baking/pudding dish 25x25cm with butter.
+Preheat the oven to 180oC/Gas Mark 6 and grease a baking/pudding dish 25x25cm with butter.

 Heat the butter and cream together in a saucepan and bring to the boil.
 Leave to cool a little.